Karthik35k/Classification_of_Trees/README.md

-# 🌳 Classification of Trees – Week 1 Report
+# 🌳 Classification of Trees – Report

 Welcome to the first week of the **Tree Species Classification** project!
 This repository presents the initial exploration and analysis of a tree image dataset aimed at developing an AI-powered classifier that can accurately identify various tree species based on images.